2012 California Proposition 34: Background

 A coalition of law enforcement officials, murder victims’ family members, and wrongly convicted people launched the initiative campaign for the “Savings, Accountability, and Full Enforcement for California Act”, or SAFE California, Prop.
 34. If it had been passed by California voters on November 6, 2012, Prop.
 34 would have replaced the death penalty with life imprisonment without the possibility of parole, require people sentenced to life in prison without the possibility of parole to work in order to pay restitution to victims’ families, and allocate approximately $30 million per year for three years to police departments for the purpose of solving open murder and rape cases.

+On March 1, 2012, the SAFE California Campaign submitted 799,589 signatures to qualify for the election on November 6, 2012.
+On April 23, 2012, California Secretary of State Debra Bowen announced that the initiative had been approved and would be on the November ballot.

 Prop.
-34 was ahead in the most recent Los Angeles Times poll when voters heard about "the financial ramifications and details of [Prop.
+34 was ahead in the most recent Los Angeles Times poll, in October 2012, when voters heard about "the financial ramifications and details of [Prop.
 34's] effect on prisoners."

-On March 1, 2012, the SAFE California Campaign submitted 799,589 signatures to qualify for the election on November 6, 2012.
-On April 23, 2012, California Secretary of State Debra Bowen announced that the initiative had been approved and would be on the November ballot.

 Proponents

 Proponents of Prop.
 34 cite the cost of implementing the death penalty as a major motivating factor behind the initiative.
-A 2011 study by former prosecutor and federal judge Arthur Alarcón indicates that California has spent approximately $4 billion to execute 13 people since the death penalty was reinstated.
+A 2011 study by former prosecutor and federal judge Arthur Alarcón indicates that California has spent approximately $4 billion to execute 13 people since the death penalty was reinstated in 1978.
 The Legislative Analyst's Office official analysis of the proposition shows that Prop.
 34 will likely save taxpayers over 100 million dollars per year.

 Proponents of Prop.
 34 also cite the possibility of executing an innocent person as a major motivating factor behind the initiative.
 A recently released study by the Chief Justice Earl Warren Institute on Law and Social Policy at University of California, Berkeley, School of Law, shows that California's rate of wrongful convictions is the highest in the nation.